June 25, 2021: Philips Respironics recall on positive airway pressure devices. Learn More.

 The REB may sometimes be required to review quality improvement projects at MSH.
 To find out more, see the Quality improvement and research page.

 The MSH REB is currently composed of 16 voting members and three non-voting members.
-View our REB membership listing.
+See the REB list of members.

-Submitting a research study to the MSH REB is a simple process, supported by the Office of Research.
+Applying for and submitting a research study to the MSH REB is a simple process, supported by the Office of Research.
 Simply email ResearchAdmin@msh.on.ca in order to receive the following forms:

-Please submit your application packages by email to email@example.com and ResearchAdmin@msh.on.ca and/or drop off the hard copy to the Office of Research, on the 1st floor of building A, in the administration offices, room A1701.
+Complete the appropriate forms and submit them by email to ResearchAdmin@msh.on.ca and/or drop off the hard copy to the Office of Research, on the 1st floor of building A, in the administration offices, room A1709.

-The REB meets on the 2nd Monday of each month and submissions are due at the end of each month for review at the next month’s meeting.
+The REB meets on the second Thursday of each month and submissions are due on the last calendar day of each month for review at the next month’s meeting.

 Minimal risk studies for delegated REB review and approval can be submitted at any time of the month.

-Studies of “minimal risk” research is defined as research in which the probability and magnitude of possible harms implied by participation in the research is no greater than those encountered by participants in those aspects of their everyday life that relate to the research (Article 6.2, TCPS2)
+A study of “minimal risk” research is defined as research in which the probability and magnitude of possible harms implied by participation in the research is no greater than those encountered by participants in those aspects of their everyday life that relate to the research (Article 6.2, TCPS2).

 Please see below some documentation that is useful when preparing a research application to MSH.
 The MSH REB Submission Checklist outlines all of the necessary documentation required for study submission.